Kernel-based Virtual Machine: Internals

-Originally a forked version of QEMU was provided to launch guests and deal with hardware emulation that isn't handled by the kernel.
+Originally, a forked version of QEMU was provided to launch guests and deal with hardware emulation that is not handled by the kernel.
 That support was eventually merged into the upstream project.
-There are now numerous Virtual Machine Monitors (VMMs) which can utilise the KVM interface including kvmtool, crosvm and Firecracker and numerous specialised VMMs build with frameworks such as rust-vmm.
+There are now numerous Virtual Machine Monitors (VMMs) which can utilise the KVM interface including kvmtool, crosvm and Firecracker and numerous specialised VMMs built with frameworks such as rust-vmm.

 Internally, KVM uses SeaBIOS as an open source implementation of a 16-bit x86 BIOS.

 Features

 KVM has had support for hot swappable vCPUs, dynamic memory management, and Live Migration since February 2007.
 It also reduces the impact that memory write-intensive workloads have on the migration process.

 Emulated hardware

 KVM itself emulates very little hardware, instead deferring to a higher level client application such as QEMU, crosvm, or Firecracker for device emulation.

 KVM provides the following emulated devices: